WaterMark

 ApprovalsPlanning Board approved preliminary subdivision (March 2024); final plan (Oct 2024).
 Did not require County Council review.

-StatusHalted — moratorium in effect through April 30, 2026
+StatusHalted — moratorium extended through June 30, 2026 (EO of April 23, 2026)

 Sources: Data Center Dynamics; MVEMNT